Datafable/rolling-blackout-belgium/data/geospatial/procedure.md

         END AS region
     FROM municipalities_wal_bru
     ```
-6. Save result as new table `municipalities`.
+6. Save result as new table `municipalities_belgium`.
 7. Create a view for geojson export:

     ```SQL